chaithanya-15/sound2species/README.md

 ## Offline use

-YAMNet loads from TF Hub by default.
-For a run with no network (for example a live demo), download the SavedModel once and point `YAMNET_MODEL_DIR` at it:
+By default YAMNet loads from TF Hub.
+For a run with no network, such as a live demo, download the SavedModel once and point `YAMNET_MODEL_DIR` at it:

 ```bash
 export YAMNET_MODEL_DIR=/path/to/yamnet_savedmodel